 So is driving a car with a combustion engine akin to driving a horse and buggy?

 Not yet, but it may be sooner than than you think.
 Though a full turnover could take decades, leading car manufacturers are already shifting their strategy to focus heavily on electric, or at least electrified, cars.
 It’s a good enough reason to have a closer look.

-After several months of testing, we now allow Tesla Model S and Model X as the first electric cars in our fleet for most districts, we have launched a new service class of electric vehicles in select cities, the Green Class, plus we offset every Blacklane ride with our Carbon Offset Program that invests in a wind power project in India.
+After several months of testing, we now allow Tesla Model S and Model X as the first electric cars in our fleet for most districts, we have launched electric vehicles in select cities as part of our Business Class, plus we offset every Blacklane ride with our Carbon Offset Program that invests in a wind power project in India.
 The industry shift to electric cars isn’t solely motivated by technological advances or environmental sustainability, but by popular demand.
 While these cars may not be as luxurious as their classic competitors, our customers love them: with an average vehicle rating of 4.94, Tesla outperforms any other brand in our fleet.

 Fun fact: One of our partners in Berlin, Germany no longer recommends their Tesla X for weddings, as photographers tended to take more pictures of this “iPhone on wheels” than of the bride and groom.

 When considering an electric car, loading infrastructure will be a key dependency.
 A Tesla Model S runs up to 500 km (310 miles) per charge, depending on battery age, temperature, and driving style.
 This range needs to fit your schedule and common ride distances.
 Proximity to a Supercharger is also something to consider, or whether or not you can set up your own charger.

 “A Tesla Model S is as expensive as a Mercedes S-Class.”